skwon017/Traffic-Sign-Recognition-Using-Transfer-Learning/README.md

 Autonomous vehicles have recently emerged as a rising trend in artificial intelligence (AI) and deep learning (DL).
 Major car manufacturers such as Tesla, Toyota, Mercedes-Benz, and Ford are investing heavily in the development of self-driving car technology.
 Autonomous vehicles must understand and operate according to traffic rules.
 Consequently, cars must comprehend road markings and make appropriate decisions.
 Recognizing the importance of this technology, we attempt to classify traffic signs in this project.

 One challenge faced in this project is the limited number of images per class in the dataset, which could lead to poor model performance.
 To overcome this issue, transfer learning will be employed.
 The approach involves using four pre-trained image classification models - ResNet-50, LeNet-5, DenseNet-161, and MobileNet v2 - to initialize the training and classification of the German Traffic Sign Recognition Benchmark dataset from Kaggle.
-Optimal learning rates are found using Weights & Biases.
+Optimal learning rates are found using Weights & Biases (wandb.ai).

 Goal: Identifying the best model architecture and optimal learning rate when applying transfer learning for traffic sign recognition.